-Ontotext was one of the first vendors into the graph space and today it markets two offerings: GraphDB, which is an RDF database currently in version 9.3, and the Ontotext Platform, which is a broader offering (version 3.1) that targets general-purpose data management and analytics based on the use of knowledge graphs.
-The company was founded in 2000 (in Bulgaria) to investigate semantic technologies.
+Ontotext was one of the first vendors into the graph space and today it markets two offerings: GraphDB, which is an RDF database currently in version 10.2, and the Ontotext Platform, which is a broader offering that targets general-purpose data management and analytics based on the use of knowledge graphs.
+The company was founded in 2000, in Bulgaria, to investigate semantic technologies.
 It has recently gone through a (successful) round of growth funding, and although its head office remains on Sofia, it has continued to expand its reach across Europe, the US, and the Asia-Pacific.
-The company also has offices in New York.
-It is part of the larger Sirma Group.
+The company also has offices in New York and Switzerland.

 Ontotext partners with various leading IT services providers, a number of which embed GraphDB in their AI platforms.
 Household names that use Ontotext include the BBC, the Financial Times and Elsevier, S&P Global Platts, amongst others.
 The company has won funding from the EU for upwards of 30 projects and it is actively engaged in various standards bodies.